 - 6. The grantee must not begin work under the grant agreement and no grant or match costs may be incurred or funds expended until the agreement is fully executed.
 BWSR will notify the grantee when the agreement has been executed, generally through an auto-generated message that is sent when the executed agreement is uploaded in eLINK.
-The grantee is liable for any commitments incurred outside the grant period. - 7.
+The grantee is liable for any commitments incurred outside the grant period. - a.
+The grantee may delegate this authority as long as delegation is supported by a documented local board or council action, such as a motion or resolution, or adoption of a policy. - b.
+In cases where delegation is authorized, as a best practice, BWSR recommends the grantee board review completed expenditures at each board meeting. - 7.
 Periodic and final reporting on activities accomplished with grant funds is required per the grant agreement.
 See also the Reporting Requirements for BWSR Grants and Grant Closeout Process sections of this Grants Administration Manual. - 8.
 Funds unspent at the end of the grant period must be returned to BWSR within the timeframe specified in the executed grant agreement.
 Grantees can access the form auto-generated form in eLINK or by use the "Returned Funds" form available in this Grants Administration Manual. - 9.
 All grant recipients must be prepared for monitoring and review of grant activities throughout and after the grant period.
 Contract documents, receipts, and landowner obligation records must be made available upon request per the grant agreement.